-Co-sponsored by the Arthur W. Page Society, the Institute for Public Relations and the PR Council, the Public Relations Leadership Forum is an intense two-day seminar for high-performing, mid-career communications managers at Global 1000 companies and public relations firms.
+Co-sponsored by the Arthur W. Page Society and the Institute for Public Relations, the Public Relations Leadership Forum is an intense two-day seminar for high-performing, mid-career communications managers at Global 1000 companies and public relations firms.
 The Leadership Forum’s major objective is to develop outstanding future leaders of public relations and communications, and to provide networking opportunities where upwardly mobile professionals can learn from national leaders in the field and from each other.

-The event begins at noon on Wednesday, May 3 and concludes by 2:45 p.m., Thursday, May 4.
+This program for tomorrow’s leaders will focus on the research agenda of the Institute for Public Relations and the Arthur W. Page Society’s New Model and is presented by the IPR in conjunction with the Page Society.
+The event begins at noon on Wednesday, May 4 and concludes by 2:45 p.m., Thursday, May 5.
 To enhance discussion, networking opportunities and learning exchange, the event will be restricted to 30 registrants.